 The coming shakeout is excellent as the fundamentals for a robust, sustainable drone services industry are in place.

-The big challenge for many will be whether they have the wherewithal to cross the dangerous chasm that is the current market.
+The big challenge for many will be whether they have the wherewithal to cross the current market’s dangerous chasm.

 The challenge of building a sustainable drone services business

 Google thinks drone services are a local business.
 Search the term on Google, and you will find their answer is a reply in context to finding a drone services business near you.